 List of Dual Scottish & English Grand National Winners

-The main reason for this is that the Scottish Grand National is held just one week after the Grand National.
+The main reason for this is that the Scottish Grand National is usually held just one week after the Grand National.
 Competing over four miles in consecutive weekends, let alone winning, is beyond the capabilities of most horses and many trainers now see the Scottish Grand National as a great chance for their chasing stayers to compete for a big prize if they miss out on a place at Aintree.
-There was a £215,000 total prize pot in 2018, which isn’t up there with the offering to the south but is still well worth getting hold of.
+There was a £200,000 total prize pot in 2023, which isn’t up there with the offering to the south but is still well worth getting hold of.

-Stamina Reserves and Jumping Reliability Are Prerequisites
+Stamina Reserves and Jumping Reliability Are Key

-The 4 mile trip of the Scottish Grand National is 558 yards shorter than the Aintree equivalent but if you’re running 7,000+ the extra 558 doesn’t make all that much difference.
+The four mile trip of the Scottish Grand National is 558 yards shorter than the Aintree equivalent but if you’re running 7,000+ the extra 558 doesn’t make all that much difference.
 The fences certainly pose a slightly different challenge though.
 There are three fewer for the horses to jump at Ayr for a total of 27 and they’re not quite as difficult as the notorious fences at Aintree.
 It’s easy to think that somehow makes the Scottish Grand National an easier race to win but there is nothing easy about it.

 Proven stamina is an absolute must for any horse entered in this huge contest.
 Several horses have been given a big billing in the build up to Ayr only to fail to get the trip.
 Similarly, several stayers with bags of stamina have seen their chances ended by a sloppy jumping mistake.
 You’ll sometimes find that jumping class and stamina go hand in hand as getting over big fences safely is as much about how a horse deals with the physical effects of a race as their confidence in facing a jump.